Wu Ming: Radio Alice / Working Slowly

 The film is set during a student uprising that paralysed Bologna for several days in March 1977.
 Several narrative threads are woven around Radio Alice, the station run by the "creative wing" (the so-called "Mao-Dadaists") of the radical Autonomia movement.
 In the morning of 11 March a brawl involving radical and catholic students escalated to a full-scale riot in the university district.
 The Carabinieri riot squad attacked and shot down a 25-year-old student called Francesco Lorusso.
 As a result, thousands of students and activists stormed the centre of the town, clashing with the police and throwing molotov cocktails.
 On 13 March the premises of Radio Alice were invaded and vandalised by the police, the station was shut down and every member of the staff was arrested.
 The film tells the story mixing real anecdotes with semi-fictional characters.

 Radio Alice has won several awards and prizes at movie festivals all over Europe, including the Marcello Mastroianni Award for the Best Young Actors at the 2004 Venice Film Festival and the First Prize at the 2005 Festival de Cinema Politic in Barcelona, Spain.

-Manituana

-Manituana is the third of Wu Ming's collectively authored novels.
-It was written in the 2003–07 period and published in Italy in 2007.
-It is the first episode of an 18th-century pan-Atlantic trilogy which the authors call "the Atlantic Triptych".
-All novels will be set in the 1770s, all across the Atlantic Ocean (North America, Europe, the West Indies and Africa), before and during the American Revolution.

-In the springtime of 2007, Manituana reached No. 4 in the Italian best-seller charts The English translation was published in the UK and the US by Verso Books in the Fall of 2009.
+Once More Unto the Breach